netdata/netdata/docs/configure/nodes.md

 setup, or secure the local dashboard by restricting it to only connections from `localhost`.

-Whatever the reason, Netdata users should know how to configure individual nodes to act decisively if an incident, anomaly, or change in infrastructure affects how their Agents should peform.
+Whatever the reason, Netdata users should know how to configure individual nodes to act decisively if an incident, anomaly, or change in infrastructure affects how their Agents should perform.

 ## The Netdata config directory